voxel51/fiftyone/docs/source/brain.rst

 **What to expect**: Leakiness find leaks by embedding samples with a powerful model and finding very close samples in different splits in this space.
-Large, powerful models that were *not* trained on a dataset can provide insight into visiual and semantic similarity between images, without creating further leaks in the process.
+Large, powerful models that were *not* trained on a dataset can provide insight into visual and semantic similarity between images, without creating further leaks in the process.

 **Similarity**: At its core, the leaky-splits module is a wrapper for the brain's